ralphcorleone/PARSE-ANDROID-BOILERPLATE/README.md

 ## TEST

-Create a Class called: "Test" in your Parse-Server and add a column called "text".
+Create a Class called: "TestClass" in your Parse-Server and add a column called "message".

 After, add a row and put the "Hello World" text in the column & run the application.